nopnop2002/esp-idf-sc16is750/receiver/README.md

 (*1)
-Input is completed with the terminator character.
+Input is completed with the terminating character.
-Terminating character is CR + LF.
+Terminating character is LF.
+You can change this using menuconfig.

 (*2)
 Input is completed with the timeout.
 Timeout is 500 mill sec.
+You can change this using menuconfig.

 # Configuration
 ![config-top](https://user-images.githubusercontent.com/6020549/148177110-b951cd60-dea7-4d8d-b627-38477a29ae58.jpg)